 The goal of the TREAT TB (Technology, Research, Education and Technical Assistance for Tuberculosis) project is to improve tuberculosis control practices and policies that will lead to improved case detection and treatment success rates and ultimately decrease TB morbidity and mortality.
-As a subcontractor to Vital Strategies (formerly the International Union Against Tuberculosis and Lung Disease), EnCompass developed a communications strategy that included branding, audience analysis, environmental scanning for targeted marketing of TREAT TB services, and a series of publications and
+EnCompass developed a communications strategy that included branding, audience analysis, environmental scanning for targeted marketing of TREAT TB services, and a series of publications and e-publications.

 EnCompass developed multiple e-Learning programs to strengthen capacity at the International Finance Corporation.
 One of these programs used interactive case studies to teach advisory services staff about legal issues that affect their work.
 Participants obtained a certificate upon completing the course.